-- M.S.-specific courses.
-Students in the Ph.D. program may not enroll in CSE 522, CSE 523/524 or CSE 599.
-These courses are specific to the M.S. program. - On-going research seminar.
-The student must register and complete two semesters of CSE 600 in their first year in the Ph.D. program.
-However, credits earned in this course cannot be used towards the 20 credits required for the Ph.D. program. - Internship, CSE 696.
-At most two credits of Internship in Research can be counted towards the 20 credits required for the Ph.D. program. - Dissertation Research.
-The course for dissertation research is undertaken only by Ph.D. students who have been advanced to candidacy (see Section 5.5).
-Students should register for CSE 699 for dissertation research, except under the following conditions: - Stony Brook University students performing research outside New York State should register for CSE 700. - Stony Brook University students performing research outside the United States should register for CSE 701. - SUNY Korea students performing research outside Korea should register for CSE 701.
+- MS-specific courses.
+Students in the PhD program may not enroll in CSE 522, CSE 523/524 or CSE 599.
+These courses are specific to the MS program. - On-going research seminar.
+The student must register and complete two semesters of CSE 600. - Stony Brook University students must complete them in their first year in the PhD program. - SUNY Korea students must complete them in their first two years in the PhD program.

+However, credits earned in this course cannot be used towards the 20 credits required for the PhD program.

+- Internship, CSE 696/697.
+At most two credits of Internship in Research can be counted towards the 20 credits required for the PhD program. - Dissertation Research.
+The course for dissertation research is undertaken only by PhD students who have been advanced to candidacy (see Section 5.5).
+Students should register for CSE 699 for dissertation research, except under the following conditions: - Stony Brook University students performing research outside New York State should register for CSE 700. - Stony Brook University students performing research outside the United States should register for CSE 701.